adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

 #### DSS

 This affects generation of Spectrum-CSS and token names.
 We will likely need to add some new classes.
-If we do have some components that we can't merge back to Spectrum-CSS, we'll need to decide if we keep using the Spectrum-CSS build tools to build our own
+If we do have some components that we can't merge back to Spectrum-CSS, we'll need to decide if we keep using the Spectrum-CSS build tools to build our own.

 #### Use complete, partial, none
 We will likely have three different kinds of components.
 Components where we can immediately switch to Spectrum-CSS, components where we will need to merge back some changes before we can switch completely over, and components that we will never be able to use spectrum-css for.
 After talking to Spectrum-CSS the worry about having some components we can never contribute back has diminished, as shown by them taking on Dialog's CSS changes over half a year ago.

 ##### Contributing back
 In order to merge back the changes we've made, we'll need to go component by component and get guidance on if we should contribute the changes to Spectrum-CSS or directly into DSS.
+Pros and cons are wrapped up in where Spectrum-CSS ends up living.
+See above "Where should the CSS live".

 ##### Local overrides & new packages
 Spectrum-CSS provides a whole tools packages that we can use to build our own CSS.
 Yarn/Lerna resolution will choose a local copy of a package over a remote one by the same name.
 We don't want to include CSS into our packages other than some minor bits like TableView has, so we'd need to publish any overrides.
 This would be confusing to the community, and a lot of work to maintain.